 One must present the property card (other related documents) to the sub-registrar office, along with the relevant original documents and stamp duty payment proof.
 The sub-registrar will cross-check whether appropriate stamp duty has been paid for the property, as per the stamp duty ready reckoner before registering the documents.
 In case of any deficit in the stamp duty, the registrar will not register the documents.

-Payment: These days all things are done digitally, stamp duty and registration charges are paid much before appearing in the sub-registrar's office to register your property.
+Payment: These days, stamp duty and registration charges are paid much before appearing in the sub-registrar's office to register your property.
 If required take a lawyer’s assistance to deal with this part of the transaction.
 Only after payment of the stamp duty and registration charges an appointment is made at for property registration.

 Additional Documents: With the relevant property documents, keep your PAN Card and Aadhaar card.
 You could also produce your or passport, voter ID card or driving license in place of Aadhaar card.
 These documents are the first things you will have to show when the Teller, the Reader and the Sub-Magistrate call your name, also take along two passport size photographs of both the parties.

 If the property is under a lease from any development authority or government department, you will need transfer permission from the lessor for registration of the document.
 In the case of agricultural property/ farmland, a No Objection Certificate is also required from the appropriate authority to prove that the property is not subject to any acquisition proceedings.